 Cumberland Mountain State Park is located near Crossville, Tennessee, so close in fact, that I was surprised to find a state park right off the highway!
 One of its many benefits is the proximity to civilization; on our weekend stay, we hit up the Dollar General twice and Dairy Queen, without trekking too far from our campsite.
 Cumberland Mountain State Park has cabins (some of which are undergoing beautiful renovations) and various campsites from which to choose.
 They have beautiful hiking trails and bridges, and one of the trails is paved and ADA compliant.
 They are home to Byrd Lake, which is great for fishing or boating (the park rents kayaks, pedal boats, and canoes for a reasonable fee).

-Even if it’s just for the day, any of these places is well worth a drive for a new adventure, and there are so many other places close by that we haven’t explored, like Indian Boundary, Fort Mountain, and Harrison Bay.
+Even if it’s just for the day, any of these places are well worth a drive for a new adventure, and there are so many other places close by that we haven’t explored, like Indian Boundary or Fort Mountain.
+There are plenty of state parks in Tennessee, Georgia, and Alabama to explore – pick one for a weekend getaway or a day trip!